3dgiordano/covid-19-uy-vacc-data/README.md

 Our World in Data takes our data to publish it on its portal [Uruguay Covid-19 Vaccinations in Our World in Data](https://ourworldindata.org/covid-vaccinations?country=~URY)

-Today, the project also collects more data like detailed daily vaccination data for each region, as well as the expected daily agenda.
+Today, the project also collects more data, such as detailed daily vaccination data for each region, as well as the expected daily agenda.

 All data is public, you can access the raw data and create your own reports if you want [/data/Uruguay.csv](https://github.com/3dgiordano/covid-19-uy-vacc-data/blob/main/data/Uruguay.csv)